richelbilderbeek/simplify_cpp_travis_intro/README.md

 ## Conclusion

-Automation is good.
+We know automation is good.
 GitHub and Travis happily do whatever you'd like them to do.
 Setting up is easy: you'll need a GitHub account and a Travis script that has all your needs.
 Not only will continuous integration help an expert in finding those hard-to-find bugs, but it will also aid a beginner in leaning C++.